Stimulant psychosis: Caffeine

-There is limited evidence that caffeine, in high doses or when chronically abused, may induce psychosis in normal individuals and worsen pre-existing psychosis in those diagnosed with schizophrenia.
+There is limited evidence that caffeine, in high doses or when chronically abused, may induce psychosis in normal individuals and worsen pre-existing psychosis in those diagnosed with schizophrenia, particularly when unmedicated.

 Differential diagnosis

-Though less common than stimulant psychosis, stimulants such as cocaine and amphetamines as well as the dissociative drug phencyclidine (PCP, angel dust) may also cause a theorized severe and life-threatening condition known as excited delirium.
-This condition manifests as a combination of delirium, psychomotor agitation, anxiety, delusions, hallucinations, speech disturbances, disorientation, violent and bizarre behavior, insensitivity to pain, elevated body temperature, and hysterical strength.
+Though less common than stimulant psychosis, stimulant drugs such as cocaine and amphetamines, designer drugs such as "bath salts", as well as the dissociative drug phencyclidine (PCP) may also cause a theorized severe and life-threatening condition known as excited delirium.
+This condition manifests as a combination of hyperactive delirium, psychomotor agitation, hallucinations, delusional thinking, incoherent speech, disorientation, severe confusion, extreme anxiety, bizarre and/or violent behavior, insensitivity to pain, high body temperature, and hysterical strength.
 Despite some superficial similarities in presentation excited delirium is a distinct (and more serious) condition than stimulant psychosis.
 The existence of excited delirium is currently debated.

 Transition to schizophrenia

 A 2019 systematic review and meta-analysis by Murrie et al. found that the pooled proportion of transition from amphetamine-induced psychosis to schizophrenia was 22% (5 studies, CI 14%–34%).
-This was lower than cannabis (34%) and hallucinogens (26%), but higher than opioid (12%), alcohol (10%) and sedative (9%) induced psychoses.
+This was lower than cannabis (34%) and hallucinogens (26%), but higher than opioid (12%), alcohol (10%), and sedative (9%) induced psychoses.
 Transition rates were slightly lower in older cohorts but were not affected by sex, country of the study, hospital or community location, urban or rural setting, diagnostic methods, or duration of follow-up.

 Treatment

 Treatment consists of supportive care during the acute intoxication phase: maintaining hydration, body temperature, blood pressure, and heart rate at acceptable levels until the drug is sufficiently metabolized to allow vital signs to return to baseline.
 Atypical and typical antipsychotics have been shown to be helpful in the early stages of treatment, especially olanzapine over haloperidol.
-The benzodiazepines temazepam and triazolam at 30 mg and 0.5 mg (CNS and cardiorespiratory monitoring should be done if benzodiazepines are used with olanzapine; Or CNS and respiratory monitoring for haloperidol.), are highly effective if aggression, agitation, or violent behaviour is apparent.
+The benzodiazepines temazepam and triazolam at 30 mg and 0.5 mg (CNS and cardiorespiratory monitoring should be done if benzodiazepines are used with olanzapine; or CNS and respiratory monitoring for haloperidol), are highly effective if agitation, aggression, or violent behavior is apparent.
 In the instance of persistent psychosis after repeated stimulant use, electroconvulsive therapy has been beneficial in some cases.
 This is followed by abstinence from psychostimulants supported with counselling or medication designed to assist with preventing a relapse and the resumption of a psychotic state.